Day 3 Intro to Body Scan

 ▪ Use this breathing technique throughout the remainder of the scan.
 When you notice a tense or unpleasant sensation, breathe into it, and imagine relaxing, releasing, and letting go.

 ▪ Begin to notice all the sensations in your body, beginning with the bottom of your left foot.
-Where is there pressure here?
+Why is there pressure here?
 What does it feel like?

 ▪ Move from the bottom of your left foot, up the ankle to the left leg, lower leg, knee, upper leg, across the pelvic region, down the right leg.
 Move into your pelvic region, scanning the front and back of your body.
 Notice all the sensations that arise and let them go.